hubgit/zetter-react-crossword/README.md

 + Smart clearing that only clears cells not part of other completed answers
 + Checking and revealing answers (if provided)
 + Anagram helper
++ Written in TypeScript
++ Uses modern React practices with functional components and hooks

 ## API